Gossypium arboreum

-Gossypium arboreum, commonly called tree cotton, is a species of cotton native to India, Pakistan and Bangladesh and other tropical and subtropical regions of the Old World.
-There is evidence of its cultivation as long ago as the Harappan civilization of the Indus Valley for the production of cotton textiles.
+Gossypium arboreum, commonly called tree cotton, is a species of cotton native to Indian subcontinent and other tropical and subtropical regions of the Old World.
+There is evidence of its cultivation as long ago as the Indus Valley Civilisation of the Indus River for the production of cotton textiles.
 The shrub was included in Linnaeus's Species Plantarum published in 1753.
 The holotype was also supplied by him, which is now in the Linnean Herbarium in the Swedish Museum of Natural History.